 A collector’s journey into fine white Burgundy must start in the Cote de Beaune.
-The neighboring Cote de Nuits is largely a red wine paradise, while the Cote de Beaune further south is where the world’s most expensive Chardonnay is planted.
-Corton-Charlemagne is a name that always elicits strong excitement from collectors – the grand cru vineyards of this appellation face south-west toward the village of Pernand-Vergelesses and across the valley toward Savigny.
-The much-revered grand cru takes its name from the first Holy Roman Emperor, who was effectively the ruler of the western civilized world.
+The neighboring Cote de Nuits is mostly a red wine paradise, while the Cote de Beaune further south is where the world’s most expensive Chardonnay is planted.
+Corton-Charlemagne is a name that always elicits intense excitement from collectors – the grand cru vineyards of this appellation face south-west toward the village of Pernand-Vergelesses and across the valley toward Savigny.
+The much-revered grand cru takes its name from the first Holy Roman Emperor, who was effectively the ruler of the civilized western world.
 He controlled many domaines in ancient Burgundy, including Corton.
 The earliest extant document referring to the cru dates back to the 14th century, although Chardonnay was not planted until the mid-1800s.

 Today just over 50 hectares of Chardonnay are planted on the upper slopes of the famous hill, growing on clay-limestone soils that produce wines of exceptional longevity and finesse.
-Nevertheless, Corton-Charlemagne is quite distinct in its structure and flavor from the grand crus of Le Montrachet and Chevalier Montrachet for example.
-It is perhaps reminiscent of the best grand cru Chablis: steely, racy, powerful but slow to reveal its charms.
-The best vintages from the best growers need at least a decade before they really come into fruition.
+Nevertheless, Corton-Charlemagne is quite distinct in its structure and flavor from the grand crus of Le Montrachet and Chevalier Montrachet, for example.
+It is perhaps reminiscent of the best grand cru Chablis: steely, racy, powerful, but slow to reveal its charms.
+The best vintages from the best growers need at least a decade before they come into fruition.
 But believe us, they are worth the wait!

 Top Corton-Charlemagne producers:

 - Louis Latour

 - Joseph Faiveley